ResilientEcosystem/blog/_posts/2022-12-06-RccInNexRes.md

 The first experiment is designed to compare the best-case throughput and outgoing bandwidth of RCC and PBFT of different replicas.
 The throughput and outgoing bandwidth of RCC and PBFT with different numbers of replicas are recorded.
 The replica number is set to 4, 16, 32, 64, and 96.
 The batch size is set to 400 and 800.

+We denote RCC with batchsize B by RCC-B, so does PBFT.
 As the system scales, throughput decreases.
-And RCC 800 outperforms all others when there are 96 replicas.
+RCC-800 outperforms RCC-400, PBFT-800 and PBFT-400, when there are 96 replicas.
 From the right figure, we can see that PBFT-400 and PBFT-800 are bottlenecked by outgoing bandwidth.
 And the reason why RCC-400 has a lower performance than RCC-800 is that RCC-400 processes a double number of consensus messages.
-And we found that RCC-400 was bottlenecked by computing capability by monitoring its CPU utilization while running.
+Though RCC-400 gets rid of the bandwidth bottleneck, we've found RCC-400 happens to be bottlenecked by computing capability when there are 96 replicas by monitoring its CPU utilization, which is close to the maximal value 800%.

 <p>
     <img src="{{ site.baseurl }}/assets/images/rcc/exp1.png" alt="Cover photo" style="width: 90%"/>